How to Grow and Care for Hardy Hibiscus in Your Garden

 While it’s possible to grow hardy hibiscus from seed or a mature plant, most gardeners opt for the transplant route.

-Hardy hibiscus seeds also need to be stratified or exposed to cold before they will germinate.
+I find that hardy hibiscus seeds also need to be stratified or exposed to cold before germinating.
 That means they can be a bit tricky to get to germinate.

 Where and How to Plant

-Before you plant your hardy hibiscus, you should take note of how big your specific variety will grow.
-Ensure that it has room to spread without coming into contact with buildings or other plants.
+Before you plant your hardy hibiscus, you should note how big your specific variety will grow.
+Ensure it has room to spread without coming into contact with buildings or other plants.

-The best time to plant hardy hibiscus plants is in the mid to late spring.
+In my experience, the best time to plant hardy hibiscus plants is mid to late spring.
 Although these plants are cold-hardy, you should wait until the last frost has passed to avoid stressing transplants.

 Soil Requirements